planetfederal/qgis-suite-plugin/doc/source/actions.rst

 - Dragging a QGIS group element into the :guilabel:`Groups`, :guilabel:`Workspaces`, :guilabel:`Layers` of a catalog, or the catalog item itself.
 The group is published and all layers that do not exist in the catalog and need to be published as well, their corresponding stores will be added to the default workspace.
 If dropped on a workspace item, that workspace will be used as destination.
 - Dragging a GeoServer layer item onto the :guilabel:`GeoWebCache layers` item of the same catalog.
 It will add the corresponding cached layer for the dragged layer.
 - Dragging a QGIS layer into a PostGIS connection or schema item.
 It will import the layer into the corresponding PostGIS database.
 The import dialog is shown before importing.
+- Dragging a QGIS layer into a PostGIS table item.
+It will append the dragged layer to the existing table, not overwriting it.
+No checking is performed, so the schema of the imported layer should match the schema of the table.
+Otherwise, PostGIS will throw an error.
 - Draggin a PostGIS table item into a GeoServer catalog or workspace item.
 It will publish a new layer based on that table, using the item workspace or the default workspace in case of dropping onto a catalog item

 Multiple elements can be selected and dragged, as long as they are of the same type.

-You can also drag elements from elements outside of the explorer itself.
-For instance, you can open the QGIS browser, select some files with vector data and drag and drop them into a PostGIS database or Geoserver catalog element in the explorer.
+You can also drag elements from outside of the OpenGeo Explorer itself.
+For instance, you can open the QGIS browser, select some files with raster or vector data and drag and drop them into a PostGIS database or Geoserver catalog element in the explorer.
 That will cause the data in those files to be imported into the corresponding database or catalog.
 Format conversion will be performed automatically if needed.

 .. image:: img/actions/dragdrop_external.png
 	:align: center

+If the dragged files are not opened in the current QGIS project, no style will be uploaded along with them when publishing to a GeoServer catalog.

 In general, any operation that can be performed dragging a QGIS layer item within the Explorer tree can also be performed dragging an element in the QGIS browser that represents a layer.